 It is unclear whether the concentrations reported for each "form" of the substances correspond to average concentrations for the entire set of alkyl constituents or whether these concentrations apply to each alkyl derivative individually.
-For example, in a monoacetate diacetate form, it is unclear whether there are of each C-chain length as mono-acetates or is there an average of of all the alkyl chain derivatives with varying concentrations of different c-chain length are mono-acetates, with this concentration for some constituents being and for others
+For example, in a monoacetate: diacetate form, it is unclear whether there are for each C-chain length as mono-acetates or whether an average of for all the alkyl chain derivatives with varying concentrations of different c-chain length are mono-acetates, with this concentration for some constituents being and for others

-In order to establish the compositional similarities, it is important to provide a breakdown of the ratio of mono-diacetate for each carbon chain length for source substance and for the Substance.
+In order to establish the compositional similarities, it is important to provide a breakdown of the ratio of mono-diacetate for each carbon chain length for source and target substances.
 ECHA notes the technical difficulties mentioned in your dossier in providing an analytical characterisation of the substances.
 However this is particularly important since the prediction is based on diacetates alkyl chain derivatives being a worst-case.

-In the absence of this information, it is not possible to characterise qualitatively and quantitatively the constituents included in the composition of the substances and to determine the extent of the similarities between the substances.
+In the absence of this information, it is not possible to determine the extent of the structural similarities and differences between the substances.